Daniel Bryan Pushing WWE Officials To Bring More NXT Stars To SmackDown

 Dave Meltzer reported in this week’s Wrestling Observer Newsletter that the former WWE Champion has been pushing for more NXT talent to be brought up to SmackDown.
 However, he has been met with opposition.

-Meltzer followed up on a report from Fightful during Wednesday’s Wrestling Observer Radio that Damian Priest was set to be called up to SmackDown as Kevin Owens‘ best friend in order to help him battle Universal Champion Roman Reigns and Jey Uso.

-However, per Meltzer, Owens thought that plan didn’t make sense due to them not having anything in common.
-Reigns agreed with this.
+We know that Damien Priest and Rhea Ripley are two NXT stars that WWE plans to call up from NXT in the near future.
+Priest was set to be called up to SmackDown and align with Kevin Owens.
+However, this plan was shelved when WWE did not come up with a storyline that worked.

-Rhea Ripley is also reportedly headed to the main roster following her loss to Raquel Gonzalez Wednesday on New Year’s Evil.
+Rhea Ripley is also headed to the main roster soon following her loss to Raquel Gonzalez at NXT New Year’s Evil.
+It is believed Ripley will resume her feud with Charlotte Flair, which was put on hold after their match at WrestleMania 36 last April.